'Game of Thrones' Had an Opportunity With Daenerys Targaryen. The Show Squandered It

 Daenerys lived her life by a code of justice — for better or worse

 Daenerys was singleminded in her pursuit of the Iron Throne.
 Many critics have rightly pointed out that the character always had a messiah complex: She freed slaves and punished slavers under the rationale that she was bringing peace to the world.
-Of course, this is the logic of many Western rulers who commit atrocities in the name of benevolent rulership or democracy, and that alone should have hinted at an eventual downfall when she was forced to face her own hypocrisy.
+Of course, this is the logic of many Western rulers who commit atrocities in the name of benevolent rulership or democracy, and that alone should have hinted at her hypocrisy and eventual downfall.

 And yet in the first few seasons of Game of Thrones Daenerys is largely portrayed as a hero.
-Throughout her life, Daenerys has shown a commitment to justice.
-We meet her in a series of scenes during which her brothers tells her he’d let thousands of men rape her in order to attain the Iron Throne.
-Her life since has been guided by helping others who have been mistreated.
+Throughout her life, Daenerys showed a commitment to justice.
+We met her in a series of scenes during which her brothers told her he’d let thousands of men rape her in order to attain the Iron Throne.
+After that, she dedicated herself to helping others who had been mistreated.

 She tried to stop the raping and pillaging that the Dothraki wrought on their conquered peoples, including the witch Mirri Maz Duur, ultimately losing her husband and child as a result.
 She freed the slaves in Meereen.
 When Drogon burned one child, she chained up her other two dragons, leaving herself more vulnerable and stunting their growth in the long-term.
-She put her fight for the Iron Throne on pause to fight in Jon’s war against the White Walkers.
+She put her mission for the Iron Throne on pause to fight in Jon’s war against the White Walkers.

 She was called the “Breaker of Chains” for a reason.
-When she misstepped, we forgave her, as we forgave, say, Tyrion for strangling Osha.
+When she misstepped, we forgave her, as we forgave, say, Tyrion for strangling Shae.

 Daenerys never burned people without some rationale

-Daenerys has certainly used “Dracarys” to punish plenty of people during her reign.
+Daenerys certainly used “Dracarys” to punish plenty of people during her reign.
 But, up until the sack of King’s Landing, she always gave some compelling reason for doing so.

 She first used her dragon’s fire to kill a warlock who tried to imprison her, and again against a slaver who tried to cheat her.
 She arguably became overzealous when she crucified all the masters in retaliation for them having killed slave children — but they had killed children.
 She burned all the Khals who were threatening to keep her as a slave or rape her, or both.

 Her resolve to only burn those who were truly bad became somewhat muddied in season 7.
 She burned Randall and Dickon Tarly alive instead of taking them prisoner when they wouldn’t bend the knee.
-Still, the act that wasn’t out of character for rulers in this world, even if it was not merciful or politically wise.
+Still, that act wasn’t out of character for rulers in this world, even if it was not merciful or politically wise.
 Ned Stark and Robb Stark executed his men for disobeying their orders, too.

 Daenerys’ advisors gave her terrible advice

 Daenerys agreed to make Tyrion her hand because Tyrion said he “knew things” — specifically, he claimed to know how to make alliances in Westeros and exploit people’s hate of Cersei in order to put Daenerys on the throne.
 Except, Tyrion did…none of that.
-Once they crossed the sea, when did Tyrion convince a single lord that if they joined their side, they could get a new title and nice castle and see the land’s most hated woman burned to a crisp?
+Once they crossed the sea, when did Tyrion convince a single lord that if they joined Team Daenerys, they could get a new title and see the land’s most hated woman burned to a crisp?
 Never.

-Here’s what Tyrion did do: Try to cut a deal with slavers that would have kept slavery legal for a longer period of time, until Daenerys decided to burn their ships instead; convince Dany not to fly to King’s Landing and burn the Red Keep, which would have resulted in far fewer Kings Landing deaths; come up with the horrible plan to capture a wight that almost got Jon killed and lost Daenerys a dragon and still didn’t earn Cersei’s allegiance; convince Daenerys to trust Cersei, who has never proven herself to be trustworthy; forget to remind Daenerys that Euron and the Iron Fleet would almost certainly be waiting near Dragonstone, thus losing Daenerys another dragon; free Jaime from captivity in an effort to help both his brother and Cersei escape death at Daenerys’ hands.
+Here’s what Tyrion did do: Tried to cut a deal with slavers that would have kept slavery legal for a longer period of time, until Daenerys decided to burn their ships instead; convinced Dany not to fly to King’s Landing and burn the Red Keep, which would have resulted in far fewer Kings Landing deaths; came up with the horrible plan to capture a wight that almost got Jon killed, lost Daenerys a dragon and still didn’t earn Cersei’s allegiance; convinced Daenerys to trust Cersei, who had never proven herself to be trustworthy; forgot to remind Daenerys that Euron and the Iron Fleet would almost certainly be waiting near Dragonstone, thus losing Daenerys another dragon; freed Jaime from captivity in an effort to help both his brother and Cersei escape death at Daenerys’ hands.

 That is a terrible track record.
 Don’t even get me started on Varys, who didn’t write a single letter to a single lord to gain intel against Cersei or an ally for Dany but did find time to spread the word about Jon’s true parentage.

 Daenerys, while a formidable fighter and self-nickname-giver, has never been great at strategy.
 It took her almost the entire show to get the situation in Essos under control.
 Tyrion and Varys were supposed to be her helpers.
 They failed her.
-Instead of owning up to this and realizing the part they have both played, Tyrion and Varys begin to worry that Daenerys is a flawed ruler exactly because she’s losing faith in them over their terrible decisions.
+Instead of admitting to the part they have both played in Daenerys’ downfall, Tyrion and Varys began to call Daenerys paranoid when she rightly lost faith in her advisors’ decision-making abilities.

 Her fight with Sansa was a waste of time

 Sansa and Daenerys sniped at each other from their very first meeting.
 Their initial distrust made sense: Starks do not fare well in the presence of Targaryens.
-And Sansa felt betrayed when Jon bent the knee to Daenerys without consulting her.
-From Daenerys’ perspective it’s easy to see why she would be reluctant to let the North be independent.
+And Sansa felt betrayed when Jon bent the knee to Daenerys without consulting the North first.
+And from Daenerys’ perspective, it was easy to see why she would be reluctant to let the North be independent.
 Every fiefdom would come calling for their freedom.

 And yet the writers of the show cited much more petty reasons for their conflict.
 Dave Hill, who wrote the premiere episode, gave this explanation of the Daenerys-Sansa meeting to Entertainment Weekly:

-To the show’s credit, Sansa has grown into a powerful politician — one who presumably would dedicate her minds to matters other than Dany’s looks.
-This would all be tiresome but not particularly relevant if the show did not rely so heavily on Sansa’s distrust of Daenerys to turn the audience against the Mother of Dragons.
+To the show’s credit, Sansa grew into a powerful politician — one who presumably would dedicate her mind to matters other than Dany’s looks.
+This would all be tiresome but not particularly relevant if the show had not relied so heavily on Sansa’s distrust of Daenerys to turn the audience against the Mother of Dragons.
 As it stands, fans were asked to buy into this sexist argument.

 The show isolated her in Westeros and completely forgot about her allies in the East

-In the last few episodes, Daenerys finds herself envying the love that Jon’s people feel for him.
-An orphan, she has always sought out affection in the world — from the Dothraki, from Khal Drogo, from Jorah, from Jon, from her people.
+In the last few episodes, Daenerys found herself envying the love that Jon’s people feel for him.
+An orphan, she had always sought out affection in the world — from the Dothraki, from Khal Drogo, from Jorah, from Jon, from her people.

-So it’s destabilizing for her to arrive in Westeros and find that people are not eager to see her.
-Why, exactly, the Northerners don’t appreciate her dragons — without which they could not have defeated the Army of the Dead — is not totally clear.
-Daenerys rightfully glowers at Jon as his countrymen celebrate the fact that he mounted a dragon a couple of times when Dany has been riding one for years.
-That’s just rude.
+So it was destabilizing for her to arrive in Westeros and find that people were not eager to embrace her.
+Why, exactly, the Northerners didn’t appreciate her dragons — without which they could not have defeated the Army of the Dead — was not totally clear.
+Daenerys rightfully glowered at Jon as his countrymen celebrate the fact that he mounted a dragon a couple of times when Dany has been riding one for years.
+That was just rude.

 In a mission to make Dany feel as isolated as possible, the show killed off her closest advisors, Jorah and Missendei.
-But Dany is still loved — her people (and reinforcements) just lie elsewhere.
-Daario is controlling Slaver’s Bay in her absence.
-Yara Greyjoy is sworn to her.
-In theory, the new Prince of Dorne would be allied with her since Daenerys struck a pact with Ellaria Sand.
+But Dany was still loved — her people (and reinforcements) just lay elsewhere.
+Daario was controlling Slaver’s Bay in her absence.
+Yara Greyjoy was sworn to her.
+In theory, the new Prince of Dorne would have been allied with her since Daenerys struck a pact with Ellaria Sand.
 Daenerys could have called on any of these allies when she faced Cersei’s army but didn’t — simply because the show needed her to be alone when she made her dark decision.

 The show used Missendei as a plot device

 Game of Thrones fridged Missandei.
 There’s no other way to put it.
-Her capture and death happens just so Daenerys would feel isolated.
-The fact that the writers turned the only major black female character on the show into a device to motivate Daenerys feels even more cringeworthy.
+The writers wrote her capture and death into the third-to-last episode just to motivate Daenerys to burn down King’s Landing.
+The fact that the writers turned the only major black female character on the show into a plot device feels even more cringeworthy.

 The death might have felt more earned if we had, as Missandei actor Nathalie Emmanuel herself suggested in a recent interview, seen more scenes of Missandei and Daenerys alone in recent seasons.
-Over the last four seasons, the two have shared few conversations, and nearly all of them have centered on sex or men rather than, say, Dany’s sadness over losing a dragon or the complicated politics of the Northerners.
+Over the last four seasons, the two shared few conversations, and nearly all of them centered on sex or men rather than, say, Dany’s sadness over losing a dragon or the complicated politics in the North.

 The show used Daenerys’ genes as a quick excuse